2025/26 Write & Roam Journeys

 Now the internet, and wifi are pervasive, but that feeling that you are far far away is still there.
 And you are!

-COST: $6589 for a shared room.
-The final payment is due by February 1, 2026.
+COST: $6289 for a shared room.
+Add $480 for a SINGLE ROOM upgrade for a total of $6789.
+The final payment is due by January 1, 2026.
 Payment plans can be made if needed.
-Please see below what is included and what is not included inthe price.
-Add $480 for a single room upgrade.
+Please see below what is included and what is not included in the price.

-Price includes a Bhutanese travel Visa; dedicated guide and driver; 11 nights hotels; 3 meals a day; water; entrance and festival fees; all travel within the country including the Bumthang-Paro flight; exceptional writing salons; personal one-on-one session with Susan for an Ayurvedic or writing consultation; extraordinary sights; a once-in-a-lifetime experience; new friends!
+Price includes a Bhutanese travel Visa; dedicated guide and driver; 11 nights' hotels; 3 meals a day; water; entrance and festival fees; all travel within the country, including the Bumthang-Paro flight; exceptional writing salons; personal one-on-one session with Susan for an Ayurvedic or writing consultation; extraordinary sights; a once-in-a-lifetime experience; new friends!

 Not included: Flights to Bhutan from the US, or your originating country; flight from Delhi to Bhutan and return; tips for guide and driver; alcoholic drinks; espresso drinks; snacks; laundry services; mineral hot baths and spa services.